reactive-python/reactpy-django/docs/src/features/hooks.md

     Due to Django's ORM design, database queries must be deferred using hooks.
 Otherwise, you will see a `SynchronousOnlyOperation` exception.

-    This may be resolved in a future version of Django with a natively asynchronous ORM.
+    This may be resolved in a future version of Django containing an asynchronous ORM.

     However, even when resolved it is best practice to perform ORM queries within the `use_query` in order to handle `loading` and `error` states.